apache/nuttx/configs/sama5d3x-ek/README.txt

     intended to be a rich configuration that shows many features all working together.

+    See also the NOTES associated with the nsh configuration for other hints about features that can be included with this configuration.

     NOTES:
     1. This configuration uses the default USART1 serial console.
 That is easily changed by reconfiguring to (1) enable a different